theobori/tinyknock/README.md

 # 🐝 tinyknock

-eBPF (XDP) port knocking with a minimal firewall that filter the incoming traffic.
-It is compatible with the [knock](https://github.com/jvinet/knock) client.
+eBPF (XDP) port knocking, it is compatible with the [knock](https://github.com/jvinet/knock) client.

 The filtering is zero trust, it means there are zero ports allowed by default on the concerned protocol(s).
 Since the port knocking rules are applied at XDP level, it must take a decision on every incoming XDP packet.